Lindsay Lohan pleads not guilty to car crash charges

 Lohan has been in and out of rehab and jail since a 2007 arrest for drunk driving and cocaine possession.

-The former "Parent Trap" child star was arrested in New York on a misdemeanor assault charge on the same day that the Santa Monica car crash charges were filed.
+The former "Parent Trap" child star was arrested in New York on a misdemeanour assault charge on the same day that the Santa Monica car crash charges were filed.

 The Manhattan district attorney's office has not filed a criminal complaint in the assault case.